Leonard Nimoy: Illness and death

 In January 2014, Nimoy revealed publicly that he had been diagnosed with chronic obstructive pulmonary disease (COPD), a condition he attributed to a smoking addiction he had quit about 30 years earlier.
 On February 19, 2015, having been in and out of hospitals for several months, Nimoy was taken to UCLA Medical Center for chest pains.

-On February 25, 2015, Nimoy fell into a coma, and died of complications from COPD at his home in Bel Air neighborhood of Los Angeles, California, on the morning of February 27, at the age of 83.
+On February 25, 2015, Nimoy fell into a coma, and died of complications from COPD at his home in the Bel Air neighborhood of Los Angeles on the morning of February 27, 2015 at the age of 83.
 Adam Nimoy said that as his father came closer to death, "he mellowed out.
 He made his family a priority and his career became secondary."
 A few days before his death, Nimoy shared some of his poetry on Twitter: "A life is like a garden.
 Perfect moments can be had, but not preserved, except in memory.
 LLAP".
 It was his final tweet.

 He was buried at Hillside Memorial Park Cemetery in Los Angeles on March 1, 2015.
 The service was attended by nearly 300 family members, friends, and former colleagues, including Zachary Quinto, Chris Pine, and J. J. Abrams.
-Though William Shatner could not attend, he was represented by his daughters.
+Though William Shatner did not attend, he was represented by his daughters.

 Personal tributes

 Cast members of Star Trek who had worked alongside Nimoy gave personal tributes after his death.
 William Shatner wrote, "I loved him like a brother. ...
 We will all miss his humor, his talent, and his capacity to love."
 George Takei called him an "extraordinarily talented man" and a "very decent human being".
 Walter Koenig said that after working with him, he discovered Nimoy's "compassion, his intelligence and his humanity".
 Nichelle Nichols noted that Nimoy's integrity, passion and devotion as an actor "helped transport Star Trek into television history."
 Quinto, who portrayed Spock as a young man in Star Trek and Star Trek Into Darkness, wrote, "My heart is broken.
 I love you profoundly, my dear friend.
 And I will miss you every day."

 U.S. President Barack Obama, who had met Nimoy in 2007, remembered him as "a lifelong lover of the arts and humanities, a supporter of the sciences, generous with his talent and his time".
 Former NASA astronaut Buzz Aldrin called Nimoy "a fellow space traveler because he helped make the journey into the final frontier accessible to us all".

 The Big Bang Theory, which made frequent references to Spock, and for which Nimoy voiced one episode, paid tribute to him after his death.
-A vanity card at the end of a March 2015 episode included a picture of Nimoy with the caption, "The impact you had on our show and on our lives is everlasting."
+Creator Chuck Lorre's vanity card at the end of the Season 8 episode, "The Colonization Application" (airing on March 5), featured a picture of Nimoy with the caption, "The impact you had on our show and on our lives is everlasting."